gsl-lite/gsl-lite/README.md

         vcpkg install gsl-lite

-2. Now, configure your project passing the Vcpkg toolchaing file as a parameter:
+2. Now, configure your project passing the Vcpkg toolchain file as a parameter:

         cd <my-program-source-dir>
         mkdir build